 Trips tend to feature 3 dives a day.
 Conditions can be more variable in the south with more exposed reefs experiencing less calm seas and occasionally strong current.
 For these reasons, the Southern Red Sea charters appeal to more experienced divers and those who have previously visited the northern regions.
 Indeed according to Egyptian law, it is necessary to show proof of 50 logged dives before you can dive in its marine parks located in the south.

-For the ultimate adventure of a lifetime, you can combine your Red Sea diving safari with a tour to discover the historical sights of Egypt.
-Take an overland tour of Cairo to visit the pyramids of Giza, the Sphinx and the national museums, or a Nile River cruise through the Valley of the Kings: Egypt antiquity tours.
+For an adventure of a lifetime, you can combine your Red Sea diving cruise with tours to discover the sights of ancient Egypt.
+Take an overland tour of Cairo to visit the Sphinx, the pyramids of Giza, and the national museums, or join a Nile River cruise to explore the Valley of the Kings: Egypt antiquity tours.

 The Southern Red Sea of Egypt is a little warmer than the north.
 Water temperatures rise to 28-30°C from July to September.
 In October and November the temperatures drop to 27-28°C and then from December to February to 26-23°C. After this, temperatures warm up again from 25-28°C between March and June.